Tasty, healthy and easy, cold crab salad is one of my favorite lunches. I like to stuff it in a tomato. It’s also great on a low carb English muffin.

 You should definitely use real crab in this recipe.
 Imitation crab has a scary list of ingredients and is not very healthy.

 Make sure the crab you use is as fresh as possible, or it will have an unpleasant fishy aftertaste.
-I find that the fresh crab meat sold at the Whole Foods seafood counter is fresh.
+I find that the fresh crab meat sold at the Whole Foods seafood counter is usually fresh.

 How to serve crab salad?